hgouw/DataLayer/README.md

      - UserList
    - Model Namespace: DataLayer.Model
 2. Run the SQL script file on database ContentWho
-3. Update Model from Database
+3. Open DModel.edmx and select Update Model from Database
    - Added the new table ProductOwner